rtrisnoj/esp-idf/docs/en/api-guides/build-system.rst

 Example Component CMakeLists
 ============================

 Because the build environment tries to set reasonable defaults that will work most of the time, component ``CMakeLists.txt`` can be very small or even empty (see `Minimal Component CMakeLists`_).
-However, overriding `component variables`_ is usually required for some functionality.
+However, overriding `preset_component_variables`_ is usually required for some functionality.

 Here are some more advanced examples of component CMakeLists files.